-This controversial activities policy aims at describing and explaining DPAM's choices in terms of exclusions and restrictions on investments in corporate activities that are deemed unethical and / or irresponsible and / or unsustainable.
+This policy aims to describe and explain DPAM's choices in terms of exclusions and restrictions on investments in corporate activities that are deemed unethical and / or irresponsible and / or unsustainable.
 As such, this policy plays an important role in DPAM's effort to avoid sustainability risks and to reduce as much as possible the negative impact of its investments.

-This controversial activities policy applies to investments with environmental and/or social characteristics as well as to investments with sustainable objectives, in full alignment with the Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (hereinafter called "SFDR regulation").
+It applies to investments with environmental and/or social characteristics as well as to investments with sustainable objectives, in full alignment with the Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (hereinafter called "SFDR regulation").
 This policy also covers exclusions and restrictions applying to investments classified as "other" following the SFDR regulation.

-This policy details the exclusions and/or investment restrictions DPAM is applying to its sustainable strategies (including transition strategies) and/or to its mainstream strategies.
-It also describes the exclusions and/or restrictions applying to actively managed strategies and index-tracking strategies, as well as those applying to equity strategies, credit strategies, balanced strategies, or other groups of DPAM strategies.
+This policy also details the exclusions and/or investment restrictions DPAM apples to its sustainable strategies (including transition strategies) and/or to its mainstream strategies.
+It also describes the exclusions and/or restrictions applying to actively managed strategies and index-tracking strategies, as well as those applying to equity strategies, credit strategies, balanced strategies or other groups of DPAM strategies.
 Additionally, this policy covers several controversial activities for which DPAM applies an ESG integration approach.
 In such cases, DPAM favours the flexible inclusion of ESG matters into investment decisions, over 'hard exclusions' which force portfolio managers to divest (even though for a given DPAM strategy, the use of the ESG integration approach with respect to one controversial activity does not preclude the use of hard exclusion rules for another controversial activity).